Are you considering purchasing a new fish or two? Have you already made the purchase of your tank and finned family members?

 Fish Food: Not as Simple as You Think

 You may have had a fish before and couldn’t figure out why it kept dying.
-You fed it and made sure the tank was clean–what more could there be?
+You fed it and ensured the tank was clean–what more could there be?

 Unfortunately, many people overfeed their fish and continuously offer the same food.
-Too much food in the tank creates waste by causing the fish to overeat and uneaten food to simply accumulate.
+Too much food in the tank creates waste, causing the fish to overeat and accumulate uneaten food.

 Proper Tank Size

 If you have multiple fish, you will need a larger tank.
-Should you own multiple fish that range in size, you may need multiple tanks to prevent bullying.
+You may need multiple tanks to prevent bullying if you own multiple fish that range in size.

-However, if you only have one or two small fish that aren’t aggressive toward each other, one of these nano fish tanks may be perfect!
+However, if you only have one or two small fish that aren’t aggressive toward each other, a nano fish tank may be perfect!

 Cleaning (Their) House

 One of the most time-consuming tasks you will face is cleaning your pet fish’s tank.

 This should be done every two weeks or so.